Aegon IV Targaryen

 - Lady Melissa Blackwood, also known as Missy, was a kind girl who befriended Queen Naerys and Princes Daeron and Aemon.
 She "reigned" for five years as Aegon's mistress, before being set aside.

 - Lady Bethany Bracken, the younger sister of Lady Barba, had been trained by her sister and father to seduce Aegon and replace Melissa Blackwood.
 She caught Aegon's eye in 177 AC, when he came to visit his bastard son by Barba, and was taken back to King's Landing.
 Aegon had grown fat by then, and Bethany did not feel comfortable with this relationship.
-She found comfort in the arms of Ser Terrence Toyne.
+She found comfort in the arms of Ser Terrence Toyne of the Kingsguard.
 The king discovered them in 178 AC, and had Bethany and her father executed and Terrence tortured to death.

 - Lady Jeyne Lothston, the daughter of Lady Falena Stokeworth, Aegon's first mistress, and Lord Lucas Lothston (though some would claim Aegon himself was the father), was only fourteen years old when she was brought to court in 178 AC.
 She became Aegon's mistress, but not for long.
 Jeyne caught a pox from Aegon, which he had caught from a whore he had been seeing since Lady Bethany's death.
 Jeyne and her family were sent away from court quickly after this.